DataDog/integrations-core/docs/dev/marketplace_offering.md

 ---

 ## Overview
-Add why join the Marketplace (GTM,)

 The Datadog Marketplace is a digital marketplace where Datadog Technology Partners can list their paid offerings to Datadog users.
 Datadog customers can access paid integration tiles on the [**Marketplace** page][2].

+### Why join?

+Partners have many benefits that bring value to their business such as:

+  Go-To-Market support with access to dedicated sales and marketing resources focused on accelerating partner growth.

+  Training and Support for sales enablement in the form of on-demand courses to quickly onboard sales and technical teams.

+  Partner Portal that has everything a partner needs to grow their business with Datadog.

 {{< img src="developers/marketplace/marketplace_overview.png" alt="The Datadog Marketplace page" style="width:100%" >}}